Michael A. Taylor Player Props: Twins vs. Padres

 Michael A. Taylor At The Plate

-- Taylor has three doubles, four home runs and five walks while batting .247.
+- Taylor has three doubles, four home runs and five walks while hitting .242.

-- In 9.4% of his games this year, he has gone deep, and 4% of his trips to the dish.
+- Looking at the 33 games he has played this season, he's homered in three of them (9.1%), and in 3.9% of his trips to the dish.

-- Taylor has driven home a run in six games this year (18.8%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on one occasion..
+- In 18.2% of his games this year, Taylor has driven in at least one run.
+In three of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least once 10 times this season (31.3%), including one multi-run game.
+- In 10 of 33 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.